bsdimp/freebsd-git-docs/URLs.md

 This section describes the read-write access for committers to push the commits from develoeprs or contriburos.
 For read-only access, please refer to the users section above.

-We only document the import URLs here, the full information of retrieving all data in the repository is available at: https://github.com/freebsd/git_conv#gimme-the-repo
+We only document the important URLs here, the full information of retrieving all data in the repository is available at: https://github.com/freebsd/git_conv#gimme-the-repo

 ### Daily use